anuindale/linked-list-intersection/README.md

 Denote their lengths by lA and lB

-Let their first common node be X. A usual algorithm to find X is:
+Let their first common node be X. A common algorithm to find X is:

 1) Iterate through A and B
 2) Compute difference d = lA - lB